Authentication and Access

 Access tokens

-Each call to the REST API requires a valid access token.
+You can submit requests to /oauth/token endpoints to generate new access tokens.
+Other than these requests to generate tokens, all other calls to O Series REST APIs require a valid access token.
 By default, you can submit up to 10 access token requests to the standard access token endpoint every 8 hours.
 Exceeding the rate limit generates an error.

 Note: